Shurelia/immer-connect/README.md

 ### Extra Types

-In addition to the single function exported by this module, if you are using Typescript some utility types are exposed.
+In addition to the single function exported by this module, if you are using Typescript, some utility types are exposed.
 They can be viewed [here](src/types.ts).

 ## Gotchas